sideprosjektet/analytics-proxy/help/index.md

 This proxy is designed to protect users.
 It let you proxy your traffic to google analytics before it hits their servers.
 It also adds some nice features that actually will help you get more precise data.
-Se more about he usecase at the [repo on github].
+Se more about the usecase at the [repo on github].

 ## Add analytics.js to Your Site